Fishing this type of structure is guaranteed to hammer limits of speckled trout. But what’s the easiest way to find deep holes? Read on to see how!

 Deep water is their "thunder bunker".

-It’s easy to locate them without even launching the boat, though you’ll have to fish them in order to see if trout are there or not.
+It’s easy to find deep holes without even launching the boat, though you’ll have to fish them in order to see if trout are there or not.

 This video does a pretty good job of explaining how, but if you want to learn the finer details of why trout go deep when the weather gets bad, then be sure to read the rest of the article.